aws-solutions-library-samples/guidance-for-conversational-chatbots-using-retrieval-augmented-generation-on-aws/README.md

 ### 6.1.
 Optional CloudFormation Parameters

 - Pick and choos ethe kendra index developer edition and enterprise edition
 - Pick and choose the LLM
- Select "N" for **LaunchSageMakerNotebook** if you do not want to launch a managed sagemaker notebook instance to quickly run the provided Jupyter notebook.
-This option will avoid the [charges associated with running that notebook instance](https://aws.amazon.com/sagemaker/pricing/).

 ### 5.3.
 Clean Up

 To remove the stack and stop further charges, first select the root stack from the CloudFormation console and then the **Delete** button.
 This will remove all resources EXCEPT for the S3 bucket containing job data .